 We have read time and time again about how baby-friendly Japan really is, yet we personally found the holiday a bit challenging (*honest truth).

 (We have a full guide of other ideas on the best places to go on a holiday with a baby.)

-But I have some invaluable tips on how to ensure your holiday will be easier than ours!
+However, I have some invaluable tips on how to ensure your holiday will be easier than ours!
 Learn from our mistakes and take them on board.

 Because a vacation to Japan is a once-in-a-lifetime opportunity that promises lots of adventure, education and a giddy blend of culture, it is always worth a little bit of a challenge.